ids/cluster-builder/docs/README_CoreOS.md

 > __Note__ for __iSCSI__ and __Network Policy__ (integrated Canal CNI plugin) you will need to ~hack~ manually adjust the default value for __tectonic_iscsi_enabled__ and __tectonic_networking__ in the core terraform files (for some reason they are not being picked up from the generated terraform config).
 The bug for __tectonic_networking__ is known and fixed in master, but the fix hasn't been pulled into the 1.8.7 branch at this time.
 They have a branch strategy that is hard to follow as master still points to 1.8.4, yet it has fixes not in 1.8.7.

 1. Download the [1.8.7-tectonic.2](https://github.com/coreos/tectonic-installer/releases) release tarball and unzip in your workspace, then cd into the directory.
+Set __TECTONIC_HOME__ to this folder,
-2. Follow the build instructions in the README.
+2. In the `platforms/metal/config.tf` file locate the entry for __tectonic_networking__ and change the default from "flannel" to "canal".
-3. Follow the instructions to unzip the tarball created, and point __TECTONIC_HOME__ to this folder.
+3. In the `platforms/metal/matchers.tf` file locate the entry for __tectonic_iscsi_enabled__ where it says `iscsi_enabled      = "${var.tectonic_iscsi_enabled ? true : false}"` and change it so it is always true: `iscsi_enabled      = "${var.tectonic_iscsi_enabled ? true : true}"` (however you like).
-4. In the __platform/metal__ folder locate __config.tf__ file and change __tectonic_iscsi_enabled__ default to __true__, and __tectonic_networking__ to __canal__.
+4. Now run the installation process through __cluster-builder__ with the __TECTONIC_HOME__ set to this tectonic install folder with the modifications.
 5. This will enable iSCSI in the target cluster, as well as install with __tectonic_networking__ set to "canal" for integrated __Network Policy__.

 > Hopefully this hack isn't needed for long.
-As of March 4, 2018 this provides the latest stable version of Tectonic CoreOS w/ integrated Canal.
+As of March 4, 2018 this provides the latest stable version of Tectonic CoreOS w/ integrated Canal and iSCSI enabled out of the box (you don't need to run the post install script reference below).

 ### DNS